Pustular Psoriasis

 - Sunlight or phototherapy

-- Cholestatic jaundice(a yellowish staining of the skin and eyes, caused by bile)
+- Cholestatic jaundice(yellowish staining of the skin and eyes, caused by bile)

 - Hypocalcemia (abnormally low levels of calcium in the blood)